Here are some "Dos and Don'ts" for Executive Department employees.

-This includes publishing a statement notifying employees that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in p workplace and specifying the actions that will be taken against employees for violation of such prohibition,
+This includes publishing a statement notifying employees that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in a workplace and specifying the actions that will be taken against employees for violation of such prohibition.

 Sexual harassment of employees occurring in the workplace or in other settings related to their employment is unlawful and will not be tolerated by the Commonwealth.

 Sexual harassment means sexual advances, requests for sexual favors, and verbal or physical conduct of a sexual nature when: